Xinjiang is the largest autonomous region in China,

 This magnificent mausoleum is one of the finest pieces of Islamic architecture in Xinjiang and is definitely a place that a travel guide for Muslim visitors

 cannot miss.
-At the centre of this mausoleum is a massive 17-meter grand dome that is surrounded by 4 intricately designed minarets.
+At the center of this mausoleum is a massive 17-meter grand dome that is surrounded by 4 intricately designed minarets.

 Address: Aizirete Rd, Kashi Shi, Kashi Diqu, Xinjiang Weiwuerzizhiqu, China.